egoist/rolling/README.md

 # rolling [![NPM version](https://img.shields.io/npm/v/rolling.svg)](https://npmjs.com/package/rolling) [![NPM downloads](https://img.shields.io/npm/dm/rolling.svg)](https://npmjs.com/package/rolling) [![Build Status](https://img.shields.io/circleci/project/egoist/rolling/master.svg)](https://circleci.com/gh/egoist/rolling)

 [Rollup](https://github.com/rollup/rollup) and [Webpack](https://github.com/webpack/webpack) are bundlers for different purposes, I mainly use `Webpack` to bundle web apps, and use `Rollup` to bundle JavaScript libraries.
-Using `Rollup` to bundle `CommonJS` or `ES6 module` format libraries ends up with clean, readable code, so just try it out!
+Using `Rollup` to bundle libraries ends up with clean, readable code, so just try it out!

 However, it's not necessary to bundle all JS files into one file (I still doubt that now), just a one-command `babel src --out-dir lib` is ok as well.
 This repo is just for fun.
 I know there's a common use case for using `Rollup`, that is, to bundle `UMD/IIFE` format files to run in browser.

 ## Install